toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 For the transition distribution, let's define it as follows :
 $$ q(x_t|x_{t-1})=\mathcal{N}(x_t\ |\ \sqrt \alpha_t x_{t-1}, (1-\alpha_t)I) $$

 The coefficients are chosen such that the variance of the latent variables stays at a similar scale.
+Note here, that our $$ q_{\phi} $$ is fully known, as it is modeled as a Gaussian with definitive mean and variance for each timestep.
+So in diffusion(DDPM), we are primarly interested in the reverse conditional distribution $$p_{\theta}$$ which we will use to simulate new data